 Then, she disappeared into the house, the door shut, and Billy was alone once again.

 I'll see you around.
 A small smile cracked across his face.
 She sounded so sure about it.
-Billy found it amusing – not in a douchebaggy sense, but in an uncharacteristically sincere, kind sense.
+Billy found it amusing, her confidence.
+He liked that.

 Christ, was he getting soft?
-Hoped like hell he wasn't.
+He sure hoped like hell he wasn't.
 He couldn't.

 Well, regardless it didn't matter much now – Billy was alone, Sam was home, and he was free.
 He could do whatever the hell he wanted now.